Deep Legendre Transform: Conclusion, limitation and future work

 \section{Conclusion, limitation and future work}

-In this paper, we have introduced the {\sl Deep Legendre Transform} (DLT), a deep learning method for computing convex conjugates of differentiable convex functions $f \colon C \to \R$ defined on an open convex set $C \subseteq \R^d$.
+In this paper, we have introduced DLT (Deep Legendre Transform), a deep learning method for computing convex conjugates of differentiable convex functions $f \colon C \to \R$ defined on an open convex set $C \subseteq \R^d$.
 Our approach provides a posteriori approximation error estimates and scales effectively to high-dimensional settings, outperforming traditional numerical methods.